tyler-cranmer/Maze-Solver/README.md

 Given a source pixel  (𝑖0,𝑗0)  and destination pixel,  (𝑖1,𝑗1) , we wish find the shortest weight path from source to destination.

-We will use opencv library, a popular computer vision library to load, and manipulate images of mazes.
+We will use opencv library, a computer vision library to load, and manipulate images of mazes.